-Understanding Toxicity Levels of Natural Cures
+Understanding Toxicity Levels of Natural Remedies

-When it comes to our pets, we want natural treatments that work.
+When it comes to our pets, we want natural remedies that work.
 Dogs and cats are notoriously difficult to treat with Western medicine as there is the potential for so many side effects.
 Oftentimes, when treating one condition, we find ourselves ultimately treating a myriad of conditions.
 And so, we seek out natural treatments.

 Unfortunately, there is a lot of misinformation occurring in the field of natural pet care.

-Oftentimes, well-meaning pet parents take it too far.
 Today, we’re looking at a few terms you should be familiar with and why it’s so important to understand toxicity levels.

 “Toxicology is defined as the study of chemical or physical agents which interact with biologic systems to produce a response in the organisms.
 Toxicity is the relative ability of a substance to cause injury to biologic tissue.”
 (UCSB environmental health and safety).